roookeee/datus/USAGE.md

 `AddressDTO` for the `PersonDTO`) has to happen in preceding `map` steps.
 A type mismatch will always result in a compilation error.

 Once all necessary mapping steps are completed, calling `build()` will finalize the mapping definition and generate a `Mapper<Input, Output>` object.
-Most features of the `Mapper`-Interface are about the conversion from input to output:
+Most features of the `Mapper` interface are about the conversion from input to output:
 ```java
 //the only function that is actually implemented by the given mapping steps
 //all other functions are based on it: